Nuitka/Nuitka-website/pages/what-is-nuitka.rst

 Aiming at milestone 3, the constant folding and propagation is in place.
 Some control flow optimization are applied too.
 But this only at a start.
-It will give the big gains when types are inferenced.
+It will give the big gains when types are inferred.

 For milestone 4, first steps have been undertaken to achieve "type inference".
 The results are encouraging, but will need a lot more work, before